Microchip-MPLAB-Harmony/bootloader_apps_ethernet/apps/udp_bootloader/readme.md

     - Once the switch is pressed it loads first 16 bytes of RAM with bootloader request pattern **(0x5048434D)** and resets the device

 ## Development Kits
-The following table provides links to documentation on how to build and run USB Device HID bootloader on different development kits
+The following table provides links to documentation on how to build and run UDP bootloader on different development kits

 | Development Kit |
 |:---------|